We take your privacy seriously. This is how we gather and use your data.

 It’s likely that we’ll need to update this Privacy Notice from time to time.
-We’ll notify you of any significant changes when you visit our website.
+We’ll notify you of any significant changes to our processing when you visit our website.

-- When you visit any of our websites, and use your account to apply for a job.
+- When you visit any of our websites

 - When you use our offices which have CCTV systems operating for the security of both customers and colleagues.
 These systems may record your image during your visit.